 Transitional employment - Time-limited work experiences which are to be combined with comprehensive employment and supportive services and are to be designed to help individuals establish a work history, demonstrate success in the workplace, and develop the skills that lead to entry into and retention of unsubsidized employment.
 Up to 10% of the adult and dislocated worker allocation may be used for transitional employment.
-A local policy on the transitional employment as a workforce and talent strategy was finalized and went into effect in November of 2017.
+The local area follows its Transitional Employment policy.

 Internships and Work Experience - Planned, structured learning experience that takes place in a workplace for a limited period of time.
 Work experience may be paid or unpaid, as appropriate.
 An internship or work experience may be arranged within the private for profit sector, the non-profit sector, or the public sector.
 Contract Training will be leveraged to build on customer choice and responsiveness to industry needs.
 FCWS follows the procurement and contracting rules of Frederick County Government.